AD-SDL/rpl_workcell/README.md

 * Here is an example module specification:

-**NOTE**: What do the defaults mean?

 ```
-  - name: sealer                     # A name used for the module in the workflow
+  - name: sealer                     # A name used for the module in the workflow: its "alias"
     type: wei_ros_node               # Indicates that module uses ROS2
     model: sealer                    # ??
     config:
       ros_node: "/std_ns/SealerNode" # ??
-    positions:                       # ??
+    positions:                       # One or more spatial locations, with name
       default: [205.128, -2.814, 264.373, 365.863, 79.144, 411.553]
 ```

-**NOTE**: Raf says "Each robot defines its own protocols (ROS2, EPICS, TCP/IP, etc) and the variables necessary to interact with it (IP, PORT, NAME, ETC)" -- does any of that come up here?
+**NOTE**: Raf says "Each node defines its own protocols (ROS2, EPICS, TCP/IP, etc) and the variables necessary to interact with it (IP, PORT, NAME, ETC)" -- does any of that come up here?
 Is it the "type" that indicates ROS2?

-### Workflow definition
+## Workflow definition

-This is specified by a YAML file that defines the sequence of actions that will be executed in order on the robots E.g., see [this example](https://github.com/AD-SDL/rpl_workcell/blob/main/pcr_workcell/workflows/ot2_test.yaml), shown also in the following, and comprising four sections:
+This is specified by a YAML file that defines the sequence of actions that will be executed in order on the hardware.
+E.g., see [this example](https://github.com/AD-SDL/rpl_workcell/blob/main/pcr_workcell/workflows/ot2_test.yaml), shown also in the following, and comprising four sections:
 * **metadata**: Descriptive metadata for the workflow
 * **workcell**: The location of the workcell that the workflow is designed for
 * **modules**: A list of the modules included in the workcell--just one here.